samsa1/ppx_rml/docs/report/report.md

 On the other side, the developper writes a library called `ppx_rml` that register one or multiple flags.

 After parsing an OCaml code, the compiler search for flags in the AST.
-For every flag found, the associated subtree is given to the handler associated with the flag.
-This function takes an AST node as argument and returns a new AST node.
+For every flag found, the associated subtree is given to the handler function associated with the flag.
+This handler function takes an AST node as argument and returns a new AST node (the real type is actually a bit more complicated).

 There are two types of PPX flags : attributes and extensions.

 ### Atributes

-Attributes are writen with `@`.
+Attributes are writen with `@` and attached to a node of the AST.
 The most common exemple is the `ppx_deriving`.

 The following code adds the attribute `deriving` with the argument `(show, eq)` to the node representing `type point3d = float * float * float` of the AST.
 Throught preprocess, an attribute will add new nodes to the AST.